p3t/spring-cursorpaging/cursorpaging-examples/webapp-with-maven/README.md

 This should be a half-way realistic application implementation used to demonstrate cursor-based pagination.
 The application is a simple Spring Boot web application that exposes a REST API to manage a list of data-records.

+## Build-notice (gradle vs. maven)!

+The project build with gradle is integrated in the cursorpaging overall continuous build - and should work all the time.
+The maven build is using the latest released version of the libraries and is only updated in case of an new release.
+Therefor it is possible, that it will fail in case new features are used which are not yet released!

 ## Required infrastructure

-For running the application, you need a PostgreSQL ( s. the [compose.yml](../compose.yml) ) and a Java 17 runtime.
+For running the application, you need a PostgreSQL ( s. the [docker-compose.yaml](docker-compose.yaml) ) and a Java 17 runtime.

 ## Components